PraneethJain/Introduction-To-Algorithm-Engineering/Homework-3/report.typ

 *Proof*:

 Let $(u, v) in.not E(H)$ be an arbitrary edge between different clusters.
+Since the edge does not belong to the t-spanner, it was discarded.
 Since the edge was discarded, it was either discarded in phase 1 or phase 2.

 Assume the edge was discarded in phase 1.
 The only edges discarded in phase 1 are those belonding to the same cluster.
 This means the edge $(u, v)$ is in the